Discover the best things to see and do in Nagorno Karabagh, one of the most unexplored regions of the Caucasus.Read more...

 Armenia at a glance

 Location A landlocked country in the southern Caucasus between the Black Sea and the Caspian Sea bordered by Georgia, Azerbaijan, Iran and Turkey.
-The border with the self-declared Republic of Nagorno Karabagh is not recognised internationally.
+The border with the self-declared Republic of Artsakh (Nagorno Karabagh) is not recognised internationally.
 Yerevan, the capital, is on the same latitude as Naples, Madrid and New York.
-It is on the same longitude as Volgograd, Russia, Baghdad and Sana’a, Yemen.
-It is five hours’ flying time from London.
+It is on the same longitude as Volgograd, Russia, Baghdad, Iraq and Sana’a, Yemen.
+It would be 5 hours’ fl ying time from London if such a flight existed.

-Status Presidential parliamentary republic with universal adult suffrage.
+Status Unitary parliamentary republic with universal adult suffrage.

-Administrative divisions The country is divided into the capital (Yerevan) and ten provinces (marz): Shirak, Lori, Tavush, Aragatsotn, Gegharkunik, Kotayk, Armavir, Ararat, Vayots Dzor and Syunik.
+Administrative divisions The country is divided into the capital (Yerevan) and ten provinces (marzes): Shirak, Lori, Tavush, Aragatsotn, Gegharkunik, Kotayk, Armavir, Ararat, Vayots Dzor and Syunik.

 Language Armenian, an Indo-European language.
-Russian is also widely understood but western European languages are not, although English is becoming a little better known, mainly in the capital.
+Russian is also widely understood but western European languages are not, although English is becoming better known, mainly in the capital.

-Alphabet The unique Armenian alphabet, currently with 39 letters, was devised around AD400.
+Alphabet The unique Armenian alphabet, currently with 39 letters, was devised around AD405.

 Religion Very predominantly Armenian Apostolic.
 There are a few Roman Catholics, mostly in Shirak province, and there are several sects seeking converts.
-The Yezidis are Zoroastrian and the Kurds are Muslim.
+The Yezidi religion is related to Zoroastrianism and the Kurds are Muslim.

-Currency Dram (AMD) divided theoretically into 100 luma; for up-to-date rates, go to www.xe.com.
+Currency Dram (AMD), divided theoretically into 100 luma.

 International telephone code +374.